olivier-bernard-creatis/olivier-bernard-creatis.github.io/_teaching/2022-signal-analysis-2-sampling-quantization.md

 location: "Lyon, France"
 ---

-French course on signal sampling and quantification.
+French course on signal sampling and quantization.
 The following aspects are covered: modeling of the sampling and quantization operations, energy assessment of the acquisition chain.

 <br>